 In a little more than a month, the sculptures are given their big reveal.
 This year, the event takes place at the Prairie Center for the Arts, beginning at 5:30 on Thursday, March 5th.
 After everyone is done “oohing” and “ahhing,” and watching the presentations, the prize money is awarded.
 Cash prizes are awarded to the 1st, 2nd, and 3rd Place winning teams, and a People’s Choice Award is voted on by attendees and announced that night as well.

-If you’re thinking about going, you should get your tickets now, because this event is getting bigger every year.
-When you go, make sure you don’t miss the Live Auction that follows.
 Each of the sculptures will be made display-ready, then they’re all auctioned-off to the highest bidder.
 Auction proceeds go to youth art programs and the season of entertainment at Prairie Center, as well as the Prairie Center Arts Foundation’s community outreach programs.
 It’s a big WIN for everyone.

 Most of us understand that artists have a creative process—but scientists, mathematicians, and engineers do, too.
 STEAM is all about bringing creativity and design-thinking to actual, physical projects.